 English sole is available year-round but is most common on short trips during spring and summer.
 English sole is a smaller flatfish and because it has smaller fillets it can be a good value that also holds well in many preparations.
 The fish is more delicate in both taste and texture compared to Dover sole (M. pacificus) The flesh should have a uniform color, lack bruises, and any yellow or gray color indicates old age.
 Fresh fish can last on ice up to 10 days.
 English sole has a clean, white color when cooked and the distinct iodine smell the fish has is also diminished when cooked.

-Key sustainability notes for English sole from landings averaged from 2014-2016 based on current 2017 Seafood Watch ratings:
+Key sustainability notes for English sole from landings averaged from 2014-2016 based on Seafood Watch ratings as of March, 2019:

-~60% of English sole landings get a "Good Alternative (yellow)" rating (Trawl-caught from British Columbia)
+~50% of English sole landings get a "Good Alternative (yellow)" rating (trawl-caught from British Columbia)

 ~5% of English sole landings are unrated (trawl-caught from Alaska)